codenotary/kube-notary/README.md

 Things change over time.
 Suppose you signed an image because you trust it.
 Later, you find a security issue within the image or you just want to deprecate that version.
 When that happens you can simply use [vcn](https://github.com/vchain-us/vcn#basic-usage) to untrust or unsupport that image version.
 Once the image is not trusted anymore, thanks to `kube-notary` you can easily discover if the image is still running somewhere in your cluster.

-In general, verifing the image just before the execution is not enough because the image's status or the image that's used by a container can change over time. *Continuous Verification* ensures that you will always get noticed if an unwanted behavior occurs.
+In general, verifying an image just before its execution is not enough because the image's status or the image that's used by a container can change over time. *Continuous Verification* ensures that you will always get noticed if an unwanted behavior occurs.

 ### How can I sign my image?

 You can easily sign your container's images by using the [vcn CLI](https://github.com/vchain-us/vcn) we provide separately.

-`vcn` supports local docker installations out of the box using `docker://` prefix, followed by the image name or an image reference.
+`vcn` supports local Docker installations out of the box using `docker://` prefix, followed by the image name or image reference.
-You have just to pull the image you want to sign, then finally run `vcn sign`.
+You just have to pull the image you want to sign, then finally run `vcn sign`.
 Detailed instructions can be found [here](https://github.com/vchain-us/vcn/blob/master/docs/DOCKERINTEGRATION.md).

 Furthermore, if you want to bulk sign all images running inside your cluster, you will find **here** a script to automate the process.